List of aviators who became ace in a day: Indo-Pakistani War of 1965

-During the Indo-Pakistani War of 1965, Muhammad Mahmood Alam downed five aircraft in a single sortie on 7 September 1965 with four in less than a minute, establishing a world record.
-These claims, however, have been widely contested by Indian Air Force and retired PAF Air Commodore Sajad S. Haider since the gun camera footage was never made public.
+During the Indo-Pakistani War of 1965, Muhammad Mahmood Alam of Pakistan Air Force downed five aircraft in a single sortie on 7 September 1965 all in less than a minute to establish an aerial record.
+Alam is also the only ace-in-a-day achieved by a jet pilot.

 Russo-Ukrainian War

 On 13 October 2022, the Ukrainian government claims that Ukrainian pilot Vadym Voroshylov shot down 5 Shahed 136 drones before being forced to eject from his MiG-29 aircraft after it was hit by debris from the last Shahed-136 that had shot down.
 Voroshylov had shot down two Russian cruise missiles the day prior, though this has yet to be officially verified by independent sources.